Gout drug feboxustat gets FDA boxed warning

 -- the FDA recommends that febuxostat only be used in patients who have failed or do not tolerate allopurinol

--- there was an initial warning in 2009 when febuxostat was introduced, requiring the drugmaker to conduct postmarketing clinical trial, specifically about possible cardiovascular events
+-- there was an initial warning in 2009 when febuxostat was introduced, requiring the drugmaker to conduct a postmarketing clinical trial, specifically about possible cardiovascular events

 -- The CARES trial (Cardiovascular Safety of Febuxostat and Allopurinol in Patients with Gout and Cardiovascular Morbidities) was a randomized double-blind cardiovascular outcomes trial conducted in 6190 patients with gout treated with either of these medications, in the US/Canada/Mexico, from 2010 to 2017. (see gout CARES febox inc CVD mortality NEJM2018 in dropbox, or https://www.nejm.org/doi/pdf/10.1056/NEJMoa1710895